Farzane-Ka/spring-boot-java/README.md

 # spring-boot-java

 ## an application for system usability scale
 SUS (System Usability Scale) is a tool for measuring the usability of a system.
-It consists 10 questions with 5 answer options from strongly disagree to strongly agree.
-See the documention here [link](https://www.usability.gov/how-to-and-tools/methods/system-usability-scale.html)
+It consists of 10 questions with 5 answer options from strongly disagree to strongly agree.
+See the documention [here](https://www.usability.gov/how-to-and-tools/methods/system-usability-scale.html)

 - run the application in [SusApplication](https://github.com/Farzane-Ka/spring-boot-java/blob/main/src/main/java/com/project/farzane/sus/SusApplication.java) in inteliJ
 - open the url http://localhost:8080 to see the homepage containing a form of questionnaires with five response options